s-clausen/cecher/README.md

 ### Credits

-The Cecher and its concepts are the result of a Master's thesis advised by [Ulrich Bauer] and [Fabian Roll].
+The Cecher and its concepts are the result of a thesis advised by [Ulrich Bauer] and [Fabian Roll].
 The theory can be found here: *coming soon*.

 [Ripser]: <https://github.com/Ripser/ripser>